SmartGuyCodes/react-to-app/README.md

 #React ToDo App

-I will creating a React todo app using REST API.
+I will be creating a React todo app using REST API.

 ##Backend